ted-miller92/wsrp/documentation/vulnerabilities/brute_force.md

 ## Brute Force

+A brute force attack is a method of attempting to gain unauthorized access to a system by systematically trying all possible combinations of usernames and passwords until the correct one is found.
+In this project, we demonstrate both a vulnerable endpoint that allows unlimited login attempts and a secure endpoint with proper protections against brute force attacks.

 ### 1. Insecure Login Endpoint (/insecure_login)
 This route is a basic, insecure login endpoint without any password hashing, rate-limiting, or brute-force protection.
 It checks if the provided credentials (username and password) match those stored in the database.